 Does all property go through probate when a person dies?
 No. The term “probate estate” refers to any property subject to the authority of the Clerk of Superior Court.
 Assets distributed outside the probate process are part of a person’s “non-probate estate”.

 To access all estate forms click on the following link: Estate Forms

-For more information regarding the probate of wills, please call or visit the Estates Division.
-No appointments are necessary and walk-ins are welcome.
+For more information regarding the probate of wills, please call or email the Estates Division.